My Experience

 My Values

-It is paramount that my clients feel listened to, understood, and assured that we are working together on what is important for them.
+It is of utmost importance to me that my clients feel listened to, understood, and assured that we are working together on what is important for them.
 I aim to create a safe therapeutic space, where my clients feel comfortable to explore their difficulties, free from judgement.
 I strive to help my clients learn about themselves and feel confident in making changes to meet their goals.
 I try to make therapy as collaborative as possible; I will regularly check in with my clients to ensure that therapy is meeting their needs and we are making progress in their valued direction.
 By the end of therapy, I hope my clients feel that they have achieved what they wanted from therapy and feel empowered to take the next steps on whatever their journey may be.

 The Models I work with